-The following information was taken from the 29 C grade audit reports.
+The following information was taken from the 12 C grade audit reports.

-To have an indicative measure of the main issues for C grades, the number of lows (confidence levels as assessed through the audit process) against the targets used to meet the objectives for each management area has been used.
+To have an indicative measure of the main issues for C grades, the number of low and medium confidence levels (as assessed through the audit process) against the targets used to meet the objectives for each management area has been used.